spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/blog/release-posts/index.html.md

 _To be added by Product Managers and merged by Engineering Managers._

-If you need to convey important information that doesn't match the other content types, you can use an `extras` content block.
+If you have an announcement that doesn't quite fit the other content types, you can use the `extras` content block.
+If you think your announcement does fit this type, ping the release post manager and ProdOps DRI (`@fseifoddini` or `@brhea`) in `#release-post` for guidance.

 An example is provided in the [`/data/release_posts/unreleased/samples/extras.yml`](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/release_posts/unreleased/samples/extras.yml) file.

 ```yaml
 ---